LockBit

 On Tuesday May 7 the US Department of Justice unsealed charges against the admin and developer of the LockBit ransomware group.
 Dimitry Yuryevich Khoroshev is subject to 26 criminal counts as well as financial and travel sanctions in the US, UK and Australia.
 The DoJ has also offered a $10m reward for information that could lead to his arrest or conviction.
 The hijacked leak site was also brought back online by Operation Cronos, displaying information relating to affiliates who worked as part of LockBit’s ransomware-as-a-service (RaaS) scheme, and data points highlighting the effectiveness of the original law enforcement action in diminishing the group’s ability to launch new attacks and attract recruits after the damage done to its reputation.

-You can read a full overview of Operation Cronos in our blog.
+You can read a full overview of Operation Cronos in our blog or listen to our episode of The Dark Dive podcast: The LockBit Takedown.

 Threat Intelligence Report